noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 garden, which is somewhat too large to be called a rear garden, is also the place where Lilia-san’s mansion’s guard force conducts their training.

 [...Hmmm.
-Siegi is like that now huh...
+Seigi is like that now huh...
 It’s not like I’m doubting Kaito-senpai, but I just can’t imagine him being like that.]

 [Well, putting aside if Mitsunaga-kun has changed, I’m just glad that he’s doing